This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Maintained by the National Center for Forensic Science, this database and associated liquid repository allows a laboratory to isolate an ignitable liquid of interest for inclusion in an inhouse reference collection.
 Designed for screening purposes only, it parallels—but does not replace—American Standard Testing Materials requirements for an inhouse reference collection.
 A laboratory does not need to adopt the ILRC classification system to use this database.

 How does ILRC work?
 Users enter the name of the liquid into the searchable database.
 The database can also be organized by classification of the liquid for quick reference.
 Users can then purchase samples of the liquid.
 Commercial samples are obtained directly from manufacturers and distributors.
 The products are then repackaged for distribution using the product name and sent to forensic science laboratories.
-For more information, see www.ncfs.org.
+Find more information.

 Integrated Automated Fingerprint Identification System: IAFIS